Fibonacci Levels

 • The 50% level is not technically a Fibonacci ratio but is widely used due to Dow Theory.

-How Fibonacci Levels Work
+How Fibonacci Levels Work: The Mechanics of Retracement

-Types of Fibonacci Tools
+Common Types of Fibonacci Tools

 Real-World Example: Trading a Pullback